zyber-sudo/nrc_reactor_data/README.md

 ### Support:

-For any issues or improvements, please create an issue in the repository or contact the repository owner.
+If you have any issues or improvements, please create an issue in the repository or contact the repository owner.

 ### License: